farhanchoudhary/PAN_Card_OCR_Project/readme.md

    	Command: `python crop_morphology.py image_pan.jpg`

 2. **__deskew.py__**
+   	The intuition can be found at [this link](https://www.pyimagesearch.com/2017/02/20/text-skew-correction-opencv-python/) about implementing deskwing and why is it important when an image to text conversion is involved.
 Given an image containing a rotated block of text at an unknown angle, we need to correct the text skew by:

 	1. Detecting the block of text in the image.